junxzm1990/iot-security/README.md

 #### Usage:

-The ```kernel_example``` folder contains a raw format Linux kernel its corresponding recovered ELF format Linux kernel.
+The ```kernel_example``` folder contains a raw format Linux kernel with its corresponding recovered ELF format Linux kernel.
 To check the mitigations, run the example with following:

 ```bash kernel_analyzer.sh -f kernel_example/elf_kernel```